 Written instructions regarding voting procedures shall be posted in a visible location at all polling station on campus;

-Each candidate or referendum side may appoint one (1) scrutineer to observe the balloting procedure at each poll on campus.
+Each candidate or referendum side may appoint one (1) scrutineer to observe the balloting procedure at each poll on campus;

 Nominations for scrutineers must be submitted to the Returning Officers two (2) business days prior to the opening of polls and must receive written certification from the CRO.

-In order for a polling station on campus to be open, there must be two Poll Clerks in attendance.
+In order for a polling station on campus to be open, there must be two Poll Clerks in attendance;

-Candidates are not to be seen or heard at any polling station on campus other than for the purpose of casting their own ballot.
+Candidates are not to be seen or heard at any polling station on campus other than for the purpose of casting their own ballot;

-No more than one (1) scrutineer per candidate or referendum side shall be permitted to remain at the poll on campus at any one time while the poll remains open.
+No more than one (1) scrutineer per candidate or referendum side shall be permitted to remain at the poll on campus at any one time while the poll remains open;

 Should the scrutineer contravene any election rule, the Returning Officers shall confiscate the scrutineer’s certification.

-Voters that require assistance shall indicate his or her preference to one of the Poll Clerks and the ballot shall be so marked.
+Voters that require assistance shall indicate their preference to one of the Poll Clerks and the ballot shall be so marked;

 If by any reason of emergency, a polling station does not open at the designated hour, or voting is interrupted during operation, the CRO shall extend polling hours or open the polling station of the following school day until a fair opportunity has been given for all eligible electors to vote.